 The interesting thing about this stick is that it has naturally occurring fluoride in it that will contribute to preventing tooth decay.
 But also contains other vitamins and minerals to help in tissue healing, reducing bacteria and yeast, and creating layers on the tooth to prevent acid eroding the enamel.

-This studyOpens in a new tab. outlines all the benefits of using a Miswack stick.
+This study outlines all the benefits of using a Miswack stick.

 To see what Oral-B toothbrush head is right for you, read; Which Oral-B Toothbrush Head Should You Be Using?